SaloniSidheshwar31/SaloniSidheshwar31/README.md

 - **Deep Learning**: Hands-on experience in **Neural Networks**, particularly **Convolutional Neural Networks (CNNs)** for image processing.
 Familiar with frameworks such as TensorFlow and PyTorch.

-- **Natural Language Processing (NLP)**: Skilled in text processing techniques including tokenization, lemmatization, and sentiment analysis using **Transformers** and other state-of-the-art NLP models.

 - **Data Structures & Algorithms**: Strong foundation in optimizing algorithms for time and space efficiency.
 Experience in solving complex algorithmic challenges and implementing common data structures such as trees, graphs, and hash maps.

 - **Data Analysis & Visualization**: Expertise in extracting insights from structured and unstructured data using **Pandas**, **NumPy**, and visualizing results with **Matplotlib**, **Seaborn**, and **Plotly**.